 Many projects that seek to understand human activity have in common that they try to build a unified theory that includes both the bizarre experiences and the mundane world we usually perceive.
 They do not see these two worlds as separate but as part of the same whole.
 However, the traditional way in science has been to exclude things incomprehensible to common sense and thus to define the irrational as a non-existent illusion.
 That makes people who have experienced unusual things either shaky, crazy, incompetent or otherwise second-class people.

 However, there are far too many such people for this hypothesis to be sustainable.
 Second, those who have experienced something ”mystical” have shown admirable intelligence.
 Their literary or artistic works are part of the foundation of cultures, without which they would cease to be of much interest.
 Unusual experiences, therefore, have a place in society.
-People who have experienced things out of the ordinary are not valued in the same way as their works and accomplishments.
-Another way is to question the scientific view and say that the realm it reaches is only a part or even a small part of the reality that some people manage to reach with their peculiar abilities.
-There are good grounds for this view as well.
+Another way is to question the scientific view and say that it reaches only a tiny part of the reality that some people get with their peculiar abilities.
+There are reasonable grounds for this view as well.

 Mysticism is an attempt to understand the human mind

 If the mystical experience itself could be considered the core problem of its research, it would probably clarify the field at least a bit.
 It has been noted that studies should consider only certain kinds of phenomena mystical experiences.
 Thus, those that do not meet the criteria should be explained in some other way.
 Understanding the core of mystical experiences clarifies and simplifies mysticism anyway.
 It could also help see how many different fields of study seem to be striving for the same goal, even though they have different perceptions of reality.
 The key is to understand that they all explain the same phenomenon.